 Definition of Share Capital

-Share Capital is the sum total of money raised by a company from private and public sources through an issue of shares.
+Share Capital is the sum of money a company raises from private and public sources through an issue of shares.
 Since a company is an artificial person and cannot generate money on its own, it sells its shares to different investors, called shareholders.
 These shareholders get shares of the company against the money invested.

 Explanation